Last Update:2025/04/21

 • Do not click on a link in the main body of spam/junk email or open an attached file as it is risky.

 In recent years, there is an increasing trend concerning emails called targeted email attacks.
-This not simple spam/junk email.
+This is not a simple spam/junk email.
 Normally, this is a clear intention in which the affiliated member of a specific organization or school is being targeted.
 This is a malicious attack.
-For example, an attacker impersonates a university teacher or system administrator, and makes the recipient believe that this is an “important email from the university.”
+For example, an attacker impersonates a university professor or system administrator, and makes the recipient believe that this is an “important email from the university.”
 It directs the recipient to a malicious website, and steals important confidential information, including account information and personal information.
-Even if the sender says they are a person connected to TU, and even if the address of the email’s sender (From header) looks as if it is an actual TU address, this is not always evidence enough to trust the email.
-Understand that the header information in the email can possibly by camouflaged by the attacker.
+Even if the sender says they are a person connected to Tohoku University, and even if the address of the email’s sender (From header) looks as if it is an actual address, this is not always evidence enough to trust the email.
+Understand that the header information in the email can possibly be camouflaged by the attacker.

-Consult with the Basic Technology Department, Center for Data-driven Science and Artificial Intelligence when you believe something is suspicious with an email or whenever you question your judgement.
+Consult with Division for Information Technology, Center for Data-driven Science and Artificial Intelligence when you believe something is suspicious with an email or whenever you question your judgement.

 8. Inquiries

-Inquiries about DC Mail, the student email service, should be sent to the following contacts.
+Inquiries about DCMail should be sent to the following contacts.

 ページTOPへ戻る